icann/rdap-conformance-tool/docs/std_95/object_classes.md

   "message": "The JSON value is not a string."
 }
 ```
-6. If the JSON name _ldhName_ exists, the value shall pass the test LDH name [stdRdapLdhNameValidation] defined in this document.
+6. If the JSON name _ldhName_ exists, the value shall pass the test LDH name [[stdRdapLdhNameValidation]][id-stdRdapLdhNameValidation] defined in this document.
 ``` json
 {
   "code": -12405,